5 Benefits of Direct Deposit

 With electronic statements, online banking and mobile apps, paper paychecks can seem oddly out of place.
-Out of all American workers, 94% choose to receive paychecks by direct deposit, according to Nacha, the organization that governs the ACH network.
+Among American workers, about 93% choose to receive paychecks by direct deposit, according to Nacha, the organization that governs the ACH Network.
 With the conveniences and benefits of direct deposit and certain incentives offered by banks, it’s no wonder customers are moving away from paper checks.
-Read on to find out how direct deposit can make managing your day-to-day finances easier.

 1. Money Is Available Sooner

-One of the most important direct deposit benefits is that your funds clear immediately and go straight into your bank account.
-You might even have your money payday morning, regardless of the time your employer normally hands out paychecks.
+One of the most important perks of this electronic payment option is that your funds clear immediately and go straight into your bank account.
+You might even have your money on payday morning, regardless of the time your employer normally hands out paychecks.

 Direct deposit can have a positive effect on how you manage your money.
 By setting up your direct deposit to drop money into different accounts, like your savings and an emergency fund, you build savings automatically so that you don’t forget.

 Because direct deposit eliminates the cost of check handling and increases cash flow for the bank, you can also avoid certain banking fees, which helps to save money.
 Set up your paycheck to be deposited directly, and your bank might waive its monthly maintenance fee and minimum balance for you.
 You might even qualify for better interest rates.

 Receiving direct deposits isn’t just for paychecks.
 You can sign up for direct deposit to receive expense reimbursements from your employer as well as travel and cash advances to multiple accounts in whichever bank, financial institution or credit union you choose.

 You can also use direct deposit to build your retirement fund and receive income tax refunds and unemployment benefits.

 Since direct deposit moves your funds discreetly from your employer to you, nobody can sneak a peek at your financial information, which helps to ensure that it stays private.